 The chrysanthemum is a variation of the peony.
 These concentric spheres shower the sky with a visible trail of sparks.

-I love this one!
-It's a lot like the Peony and its variations (the Chrysanthemum and the Dahlia), but it leaves trails of silver or gold stars that produce a weeping willow-ish outline.
+The willow is a lot like the peony and its variations (the Chrysanthemum and the Dahlia).
+This large firework leaves trails of silver or gold stars that cascade downward to produce a weeping willow-like shape.

-The shell bursts and then you see little squiggles of light squirming away from the main burst.
+When the firework shell bursts, little squiggles of light squirm away from the main burst.
 The effect looks like fish swimming away.
-Or sperm.
-Whatever.

-This one is fast-burning and bursts very hard, which makes the stars shoot out straight and flat.
-Basically, they look like lots of spider legs.
+The spider burns fast and bursts hard, which makes the stars shoot out straight and flat, like a ton of little spider legs.

 Take lots of tic-tac-toe boards and cross them over each other haphazardly.
-That's kind of what the crossette looks like.
+That's kind of what a crossette firework looks like.
 It's usually accompanied by a loud crackling noise.

-Named after a Japanese hairstyle, this one has a dense burst that leaves a glittery trail.
+Named after a Japanese hairstyle for boys, a kamuro has a dense burst that leaves a large, glittery trail.